 Carrier Gas Selection: The most commonly used carrier gases are Helium (He), Hydrogen (H2), and Nitrogen (N2).
 Choose based on cost, efficiency, and detector compatibility.

-8.0 Certified standards, samples and markers
+8.0 Qualified standards, samples and markers

 9.0 Sample Concentration and Preparation Procedure Selection